thujone/galactic-encounters/README.md

 ### Production Mode

-* Build: `docker build -t galactic-encounters .`
+* In the top level of the 'git' project, build the Docker image: `docker build -t galactic-encounters .`
-* Run: `docker run -p 3030:3030 galactic-encounters`
+* Spin up the Docker container: `docker run -p 3030:3030 galactic-encounters`
 * Wait for the fetching to finish.
-The console will keep you up to date.
+The console will keep you updated.
 * Navigate to [http://localhost:3300](http://localhost:3300)

 ### Notes, Excuses, and Disclaimers!